RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ![PPSSPP Screenshot Mode setting](/ppsspp-screenshot-mode.png)

 - To increase the internal resolution by 2x or 3x, go to Settings -> Graphics -> Rendering Mode -> Rendering Resolution.
 If you choose to do this, 3x PSP is preferred for screenshots.
-Please note if this setting is set to Auto, the internal resolution will correspond with your Window Size setting.
+Please only do this for 3D games, and only if the result looks good.
+2D games shouldn't be upscaled.
+Also note if this setting is set to Auto, the internal resolution will correspond with your Window Size setting.

 ![PPSSPP Rendering Resolution setting](/ppsspp-rendering-resolution.png)